 These clinics are intended for children who are uninsured, underinsured or who qualify for Medicaid Title 19.
 The cost for each vaccine is $12 for residents of Hoffman Estates, Schaumburg, and Arlington Hts. and $15 for all other communities (cash, check or Medicaid Title 19 accepted).

-* HHS is proud to partner with the Villages of Schaumburg, Arlington Heights, and St. Alexius Medical Center to provide our Child Immunization Clinics.
+* HHS is proud to partner with the Villages of Schaumburg and Arlington Heights to provide our Child Immunization Clinics.
 We would like to thank our partners for contributing nursing staff for these clinics and our Child Life Specialists from Amita.

 Please call for an appointment and/or questions at 847-781-4850.

 Adult Health Clinics: Health Clinics are held weekly at locations around the Village and provide blood pressure monitoring, blood sugar, iron, non-fasting complete cholesterol (HHS and Prairie Stone locations), and nutritional consultation.

 Tuberculosis testing is available at the Village Hall through the Department of Health and Human Services.
 The cost for this service is $15 for Hoffman Estates residents and $20 for all other communities.
 Appointments are required.
 Please call 847-781-4850.
 Please note: TB tests are administered on Mondays and results are read on Wednesday.